nazmulidris/ts-scratch/react-app-hooks-intro/README.md

 declaring your functional component to declare that your component can accept `children`.
 And then you can use the destructuring syntax to get the required props out.

-> Typescript supports built-in and user defined
+> 💡 Typescript supports built-in and user defined
 > [utility types](https://www.typescriptlang.org/docs/handbook/utility-types.html) and
 > [advanced types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types)
 > which are in leverage in `PropsWithChildren` type.
 It takes your prop type as an argument and
-> returns a new type which includes everything in your type _and_ >
-> `children?: ReactNode | undefined`.
+> returns a new type which includes everything in your type and `children?: ReactNode | undefined`.

 Here's an example.